T-vK/MobilePassThrough/README.md

 - [ ] At least two GPUs (typically Intel's iGPU and an Nvidia GPU)
     Note: If you have Thunderbolt 3, you might be able to use an eGPU.
 See: https://egpu.io
-    Note2: Theoretically it's possible to get this to work with only one GPU, but then you wouldn't be able to use your host system directly while running the VM, not the mention like 50 other issues you'll run into.
+    Note2: Theoretically it's possible to get this to work with only one GPU, but then you wouldn't be able to use your host system directly while running the VM, not to mention the like 50 other issues you'll run into.

 - [ ] CPU needs to support `Intel VT-x` / `AMD-V`
     Note: Unless your notebook is like 10 years old, the CPU should support this.